vEnhance/web.evanchen.cc/input/mockaime.md

 - The [2026 problems](/exams/OTIS-Mock-AIME-2026.pdf) are now posted.

+- **Errata**: at Sun Dec 21 03:57:36 AM UTC 2025,
+  we realized the numbers in problem 13 led to an impossible configuration.
+  We have updated the numbers so that the quadrilateral actually exists.
+  We will award credit for either the originally intended answer (which many students still submitted) or the updated answer after the fix.

+  The error is Evan's mistake, not that of the problem author.

 - The problems file will provide a link to submit answers.
   No registration or pre-commitment is required.